 Students who decide to work on campus receive numerous benefits:

-The Student Employment Office handles all employment processes for student workers on campus.
-This includes
+The Student Employment Office handles employment processes for student workers on campus.
+This includes:

 If you have any questions, feel free to contact the Student Employment Office via email, by calling 414.443.8639, or by visiting the office in A208.

 1. How does the Student Employment Office communicate with me?

 The Student Employment Office communicates through your WLC email account.
 Check your email throughout the summer and the academic year.

-The Student Employment Office also has an official webpage on myWLC (myWLC-->Campus Life--> Student Employment).
-All information you need to know about working on campus is listed here.2.
-How do I know if I am eligible to work on campus?Work Study will be listed on your financial aid award letter if you are eligible for a campus job based on financial need and have requested a job on the Free Application for Federal Student Aid (FAFSA).
+The Student Employment Office also has an official webpage on your myWLC account (myWLC-->Campus Life--> Student Employment).
+All information you need to know about working on campus is listed there.2.
+How do I know if I am eligible to work on campus?Work Study will be listed on your financial aid offer if you are eligible for a campus job based on financial need and have requested a job on the Free Application for Federal Student Aid (FAFSA).

 3. What does Work Study mean?There are two types of Work Study.
 Federal Work Study is a federally funded job in which the government and WLC share the payroll cost of employing a student.
-College Work Study is only funded by WLC.
-Students who have been awarded Work Study receive first priority in the job selection process at the beginning of the academic year.
+College Work Study is funded by WLC.
+Students who have been awarded Work Study receive first priority in the job selection process during the summer and at the beginning of the academic year.